 There have been many phases and key milestones in the Virtual and Augmented Reality industry.
 The space is moving at an exciting pace, with new capabilities (the likes of 3D dome projection and full dome 360 options) being introduced on what seems like a weekly basis.

 Wireless VR is happening, with depth of field issues being rapidly solved.
 Social applications like VRChat are exploding in popularity, with VR-ready PCs getting smaller, faster and more affordable.
 Lastly, AR is coming into its own, with Apple’s ARKIT and a plethora of other AR experiences available to the wider public.

 Which begs the question, what is next?

 We now know the advantages of the immersive nature of putting on a VR headset and being taken to another world.
 Augmenting our worldview through AR has shown unique ways to educate and train, as well as enlighten.
 Yet, these can sometimes be private, isolating experiences.
 So how do we solve this issue?
 A 360° dome that can project floor-to-ceiling VR content is a great start.
-The combination of the physical presence of the dome, alongside immersive tech capabilities, makes this potential VR dome a fantastic option.
+The combination of the physical presence of the dome, alongside immersive tech capabilities, makes this VR dome a fantastic option.

 Imagine the first time you put on a VR headset.
 It was more than likely a mind-blowing experience.
 If you have seen enough VR though, you may well begin to yearn for human interaction as part of the experience.
 You’ll want to see other people’s reaction to the content.